OldSneerJaw/synctos/README.md

 * [simple-mock](https://www.npmjs.com/package/simple-mock) for mocking/stubbing the built-in Sync Gateway functions `requireAccess` and `channel`
 * [mocha](https://mochajs.org/) or another JavaScript test runner/framework that supports `expect.js`

 The synctos project uses `mocha` for writing and executing test cases and the following instructions assume that you will too, but you are free to substitute something else if you like.
 Once your dev dependencies have been set up, run `npm install`, if necessary, to download the extra dependencies.

+After that, run the `make-sync-function` script on your document definitions to generate the sync function to test.
+For example:

+    `node_modules/synctos/make-sync-function /path/to/my-doc-definitions.js /path/to/my-generated-sync-function.js`

 Next, create a new spec file in your project's `test/` directory (e.g. `test/foobar-spec.js`) and import the test helper module into the empty spec:

     const testHelper = require('../node_modules/synctos/etc/test-helper.js');

-Create a new `describe` block to encapsulate the forthcoming test cases and initialize the synctos test helper before each test case using the `beforeEach` function.
+Create a new `describe` block to encapsulate the forthcoming test cases and and also initialize the synctos test helper before each test case using the `beforeEach` function.
 For example:

     describe('My new sync function', function() {
       beforeEach(function() {